cea-hpc/modules/doc/source/design/variants.rst

 - variants are defined for modulefiles within concerned modulefiles with the :mfcmd:`variant` modulefile command

-    - variants are bound to the modulefile their target
+    - variants are bound to the modulefile they target
     - especially modulefile evaluation may be guided by the value selected for the variants
     - so it makes more sense to have variants defined within modulefiles rather in modulercs

-- ``variant --default? defaultval? --alias? {aliasname...?} name value ...?``
+- ``variant --default? defaultval? --alias? {aliasname...?} name value? ...?``

 - ``name`` restrained to the accepted variable name